Kate Beckinsale Puts On Sultry Show For The Camera Shortly After Split From Pete Davidson

 English actress Kate Beckinsale took to popular social media site Instagram on Wednesday to post a slow-motion video of herself showing off her new hairdo from Renato Campora.

-In the black-and-white video set to a musical soundtrack, the Underworld actress’s 2.9 million followers watch as she flashes her signature smile and turns her head for the camera, showing off her long, flowing blonde-highlighted locks.
+In the black-and-white video set to a musical soundtrack, the Underworld actress’ 2.9 million followers watch as she flashes her signature smile and turns her head for the camera, showing off her long, flowing blonde-highlighted locks.
 As she flaunts her sexy new ‘do, she pulls what appears to be a towel against her chest, flashing her black-painted nails.
 The actress completed the look with simple black-lined eyes and a touch of mascara.

-Beckinsale left a cheeky comment on the video, giving a shout out to hair stylist Renato Campora for her beautiful look and adding that he made her feel as if she “is in a pantyliner commercial” even though she has no idea what pantyliners are.
+Beckinsale left a cheeky comment on the video, giving a shout out to hairstylist Renato Campora for her beautiful look and adding that he made her feel as if she “is in a pantyliner commercial” even though she has no idea what panty liners are.

 The actress received more than a million likes on the video in just one day of having been posted, with many followers leaving her comments, gushing about how beautiful she is and how much they love watching her movies.